Jason Pusey

 Jason Lee Pusey (born 18 February 1989) is a Gibraltarian former footballer.
-Beginning his career in the famed youth set up at Atlético Madrid, Pusey has gone on to play in Spain and Gibraltar, as well as earning 4 caps for his national side.
+Beginning his career in the famed youth set up at Atlético Madrid, Pusey went on to play in Spain and Gibraltar, as well as earning 4 caps for his national side.
 His final club was East Riding County League side South Cave United, with whom he played for the 2022–23 season.

+In July 2024, Pusey was sentenced to 11 years and three months in prison after being convicted of supplying cocaine and cannabis.

 Club career

 Early career

 Pusey began his career at Atlético Madrid, spending 2 years at the top level of the club's youth team as well as turning out for the C team.
 Following his release from the club in 2007, he spent a year playing for Cádiz B followed by two seasons at Atlético Zabal.
 Pusey left Zabal in 2010 to take a break from football and study in the UK, returning to his native Gibraltar in 2012 to sign for Lions Gibraltar.
 Pusey was a regular in the first team at Lions but could not prevent the club finishing 5th of 6 teams, finishing above Glacis United on goal difference.